purpleidea/flabbergast/flabbergast-manual.md

       v : (a).h # Will be an error
     }

-In `a`, contextual lookup searches for an `i`, which does not exist in the current tuple, but does exist in its container.
-In `x`, contextual looks for an tuple `a` that contains an attribute `h`, which it finds at the top-level.
-In `y`, although `i` is accessible from the tuple `a`, it does not exist in `a`, so `a.i` fails to find a matching tuple.
+In `a`, contextual lookup searches for an `i`, which does not exist in the current frame, but does exist in its container.
+In `x`, contextual looks for an frame `a` that contains an attribute `h`, which it finds at the top-level.
+In `y`, although `i` is accessible from the frame `a`, it does not exist in `a`, so `a.i` fails to find a matching frame.
 However, in `z`, a remote lookup searches for `i` starting from `a`, which is found in exactly the same way as when computing the value for `a.h`.
-Inside `w`, the situation is more complicated as another tuple named `a` is created.
-Searching for `a.h`, as `w.x` does, first checks the tuple `w.a`, but this tuple lacks an `h` attribute, so lookup continues, instead finding the top-level tuple.
-In `w.y`, lookup for `a.i` will match the `w.a` tuple as it does have an `i` attribute.
+Inside `w`, the situation is more complicated as another frame named `a` is created.
+Searching for `a.h`, as `w.x` does, first checks the frame `w.a`, but this frame lacks an `h` attribute, so lookup continues, instead finding the top-level frame.
+In `w.y`, lookup for `a.i` will match the `w.a` frame as it does have an `i` attribute.
 In both `w.z` and `w.v`, searching for `a` yields `w.a`.
 In the case of `w.z`, doing a remote lookup inside `w.a` for `i` will find the attribute inside it.
 In the case of `w.v`, the parentheses have broken the lookup into a contextual lookup (`a`) and a direct get (`.h`); this is an error as the matched `a` (`w.a`) does not have an attribute `h`.

 > __This is the most complicated part of the language, but also the most useful.__

 ### Fricassée Expressions

-Although tuples are immutable, it is possible to create new values from existing tuples using fricassée expressions.
-These expressions take a collection of input tuples an iterate over the attributes they share.
+Although frames are immutable, it is possible to create new values from existing frames using fricassée expressions.
+These expressions take a collection of input frames an iterate over the attributes they share.
 The concept was based on XQuery's FLOWR expressions, which are based on SQL queries.
 It should be familiar to users of Haskell and LISP's `map` and `fold` functions, C#'s LINQ expressions, Python's `map` and `reduce` operators, or Perl's `map` construct.
 Conceptually, the expression has three parts: a source, an optional filter, and a sink.
-The source extracts data from tuples and produces a context in which each subsequent expression will be evaluated.
+The source extracts data from frames and produces a context in which each subsequent expression will be evaluated.
 The filter can discard any contexts that do not meet certain requirements.
-The sink produces a value from the contexts: either a new tuple, or a single value for a reduction.
+The sink produces a value from the contexts: either a new frame, or a single value for a reduction.
 Some sinks respect the ordering of the contexts, so there are common ordering tools.

-There are two sources provided: the combined attributes of tuples, and, prepared context tuples.
-In all cases, the select is done over a collection of input tuples and all the attributes of the input tuples.
-The following example shows the first part of a fricassée expression for different sources over the same input tuples.
-In the first three cases, the source will iterate over the union of all the attributes in the tuples `x`, `y`, and `z` and each context will have `a`, `b`, and `c` bound to the values in the corresponding tuples, or `Null` if there is no corresponding value.
+There are two sources provided: the combined attributes of frames, and, prepared context frames.
+In all cases, the select is done over a collection of input frames and all the attributes of the input frames.
+The following example shows the first part of a fricassée expression for different sources over the same input frames.
+In the first three cases, the source will iterate over the union of all the attributes in the frames `x`, `y`, and `z` and each context will have `a`, `b`, and `c` bound to the values in the corresponding frames, or `Null` if there is no corresponding value.
 For the values only source, `i`, this is all the context will contain.
 In the case of `j`, the attribute name itself will be bound as `n` in a string, using the special `Name` value.
 In the case of `k`, the position will be provided using the special `Ordinal` value; indexing starts from 1.

     x : {
       p : 1